Underworld

 Dig deeper with Sebastian →

-In male perceptions, women's inwardness merges the underworld, unseen recess of the world outside human beings, with the inner world, unseen recess within.
-Greek ideas of femaleness link the flux, darkness, magico-prophetic powers, and fertility of the innards with those of the underworld, earth, and night.
+women’s inwardness merges the underworld, unseen recess of the world outside human beings, with the inner world, unseen recess within.
+Greek ideas of femaleness link the flux, darkness, magico-prophetic powers… with those of the underworld, earth, and night.

 Padel, Ruth, In and Out of the Mind Greek Images of the Tragic Self, 1994supporting